 Why are candidates not choosing my organisation?
 What are other organisations doing at interview that we are not, to get these candidates engaged?
-How am I turning candidates off joining my team?
+How am I turning candidates off from joining my team?

 It’s a candidate-driven market in 2019 and the skills shortage is set to continue through to 2020 and beyond.
 The competition for quality candidates is developing further momentum year on year.
 For active candidates, we are in a situation now where the cream of the crop have three or four offers to choose from when making a decision, therefore it is crucial that you are not turning candidates off your organisation when you meet them.